 Passing Resolutions

 Questions arising at a meeting of the Directors and committee of Directors must be decided by a majority of votes.
+Directors can pass a Directors’ resolution in accordance with section 6.11 of these Bylaws without a meeting if a copy of the resolution is sent to all the Directors and each of the Directors then in office consents in writing to the resolution.

+Conflict of Interest

+A Director who is required by the Societies Act to leave a directors' meeting due to a direct or indirect conflict of interest, may remain in the meeting to provide clarifying information if requested by one or more other directors.

 No Casting Vote

 In the case of a tie vote, the Chair does not have a second or casting vote.